(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Try to take short walks

-• Take your pain medication regularly (and avoid driving while you’re on it)
+• Take pain medication regularly (and avoid driving while on it)

 Bowel movements may be difficult and potentially painful at first.
-Your feces may be hard, and you may not be able to move your bowels at all, or they may get looser.
-If you’re constipated (a possible side effect of pain medication or some foods as you recover), try:
+The patient's feces may be hard, and he or she may not be able to move the bowels at all, or they may get looser.
+If the patient is constipated (a possible side effect of pain medication or some foods during recovery), try:

 • Taking a walk or being active